loganbek/streamline-tools/meetingNotes.md

 ####### DESCRIPTION - Focus on explaining what the item does and why users should install it

-Streamline your Oracle CPQ workflows, development, administration and maintenance.
+Streamline your Oracle CPQ implementations, workflows, development, administration, and maintenance.
 LOAD and UNLOAD your BML scripts to and from Oracle CPQ Cloud.

+Compatible with:

+Configuration (Recommendations, Constraints, Hiding Attributes, Recommended Items) - Advanced Conditions

+Commerce Library Functions and Test Scripts + Actions (Advanced Modify - Before/After Formulas) + Rules (Constraint, Hiding, Validation - Advanced Conditions)

+Utility Functions + Test Scripts

 Use with your favorite Text Editor - Visual Studio Code instead of the Big Machines web based editors.
 Manage your BML code using Git versioning control.
 Auto "check" and "validate" to improve code quality and debugging efficiency.